 For example, a bank or credit union may be willing to facilitate a land loan.

 The terms of the down payment and amount of years for the loan can vary.

 Another popular way to fund land purchases is through the USDA loan.
 The U.S. Department of Agriculture provides these loans to borrowers that intend to build their private residence on the land.

 The catch with USDA loans is that not every plot of land will qualify.
 To see if the area you are interested in qualifies for USDA loans, explore your options on their interactive map.
-Plus, you cannot earn more than 115% of the area’s median income to take advantage of this opportunity.

 A final option to facilitate your land purchase is seller financing.
 Although this is not an option in all situations, it can be a good opportunity if the seller is motivated to complete the property sale quickly.